 - Security concerns – the bigger cities, including the capital Quito, still have some issues around personal security including street robbery and assault.

-Canada is another consistently popular choice for American expats.
+Canada is another consistently popular choice for American expats to move to from USA.
 It ranks very highly for quality of life, safety, health and environment – and it has a stable political landscape.
 Over 10,000 American expats moved to Canada in 2019, and the number of US families moving permanently to Canada more doubled in 2020.

-Some of the key advantages when moving from America to Canada include:
+Some of the key advantages when moving from USA to Canada include:

 - Good expat salaries – the average expat salary in Canada is an impressive $111,000 USD.